Web3-Pi/web3-reverse-proxy-docs/docs/configuration.md

 The default configuration can be overriden with `.env` file or environment variables.

-In order to provide file configuration, create an empty file `.env` in the place of running the Web3 Proxy.
+In order to provide file configuration, create an empty file `.env` in the place of running the RPC Reverse Proxy.
 Any environment record in the file overrides the default value.

 ## Ethereum nodes